ronen-aniti/Motion-Planning/Documentation/project_details.md

 5. Figure out if we could work together.

 # Links to other projects
+These are links to the other projects in that comprise my portfolio.
 1. Tutoring
 2. Path planning
 3. Control systems